TheAlgorithms/Python/README.md

 ## List of Algorithms

-See our [directory](DIRECTORY.md) for easier navigation and better overview of the project.
+See our [directory](DIRECTORY.md) for ease in navigation and better overview of the project.